Esri/arcgis-maps-sdk-swift-samples/README.md

   > Replace 'your-api-key' with your API Key access token.

-Please see [Configure App Secrets](Documentation/ConfigureAppSecrets.md) for adding license key and other details.
+Please see [Configure App Secrets](Documentation/ConfigureAppSecrets.md) for adding license string and other details.

 ## Additional Resources